machinekeepslearning/pycustomnets/README.md

 This is meant to be my version of tensorflow and while its definitely not as good as tensorflow for now, It does have some similar basic functions.

-This project is also a package which can be downloaded through pip
+This project is also a package which can be downloaded through pip (however it is not very up to date)

+`pip install pycustomnets`

 Activation functions